Nokia 3650

 The Nokia 3650, sold in North American markets as the Nokia 3600 (triband GSM 850/1800/1900 MHz), is a mobile phone from Nokia announced on 6 September 2002 as the successor to the Nokia 7650.
 It runs Symbian OS Series 60 (version 1.2).

-A very distinctive feature of the Nokia 3650/3600 was its unique retro circular keypad.
+A distinctive feature of the 3650/3600 was its unique circular keypad.
 Many owners would have preferred a Series 60 device with a conventional keypad, however some stated that the rotary style keypad made text messaging easier and faster.
 This device improved on several things compared to 7650, such as expandable memory, improved battery, and camcorder capability, and it retailed for a lower price upon release in early 2003.
 It also had support for Xpress-On covers.

 The 3600 was the first Symbian OS device to appear in American markets.
 It was also the first phone with an integrated camera announced for the North American market.